WebexCommunity/WebexPythonSDK/docs/index.rst

 webexteamsdk
 =============

-*Simple, lightweight, scalable Python API wrapper for the Cisco Spark APIs*
+*Simple, lightweight, scalable Python API wrapper for the Webex Teams APIs*

 -------------------------------------------------------------------------------

-Welcome to the docs!  webexteamsdk is a *community developed* Pythonic wrapping of the Cisco Spark APIs.
+Welcome to the docs!  webexteamsdk is a *community developed* Pythonic wrapping of the Webex Teams APIs.
 The package represents all of the Cisco Spark API interactions via native Python tools.
 Making working with the Cisco Spark APIs in Python a *native* and *natural* experience.